Meet Spoon Money, the savings and lending platform for South Africa’s female informal traders

 - Growth potential: Catalyst Fund startups are distinctively investment worthy, developing businesses that are scalable, with high growth potential.
 Our startups are selected by an Investor Advisory Committee, who have deep experience in emerging markets and nominate high-potential startups, and then sponsor and mentor them through Catalyst Fund.
 As a result, our startups raise more funding than startups from other accelerators.

-Spoon Money aims to help South Africa’s female, informal, subsistence traders transform their businesses into sustainable micro-enterprises via tailored financial services.
+Spoon Money aims to help South Africa’s female informal traders transform their businesses into sustainable micro-enterprises via tailored financial services.
 Spoon offers these entrepreneurs savings products and affordable lending tools through informal savings groups, or stokvels.
 These women currently borrow from the informal market at excessive rates, and may not always have capital to buy sufficient inventory to satisfy their customers.

 With access to financial services offered by Spoon, these traders are better able to source more inventory and manage liquidity over time.
 The stokvel groups, together with financial services, create the opportunity for growth, resources for resilience, as well as networks for support.

 They employ a large portion of the population in Sub-Saharan Africa and contribute significantly to economic growth.
 In South Africa, they account for 50-60% of the country’s workforce, and contribute around 34% of GDP.